12:32 15 February 2012

 Denis Smith returned to The Manor in February 2000 and immediately set about the task of keeping the side in the Second Division.
 This was eventually achieved in the last week of the season.
 Smith moved to a scouting position when Joe Kinnear was brought in as Director of Football in October 2000 with David Kemp as First Team manager and Alan McLeary as assistant manager.
 Early in 2001 Kinnear left the club and towards the end of the season Kemp and McLeary left by mutual agreement with the chairman.

 The end of the 2000-2001 season saw Oxford United relegated to the Third Division.
-It was a bitter end to the final year at The Manor Ground, but with the long awaited move to The Kassam Stadium, now completed after two years of legal problems and stalling, everyone at the club was looking forward to a brighter, more successful future.
+It was a bitter end to the final year at The Manor Ground, but with the long awaited move to The Kassam Stadium, now completed after two years of legal and other problems, everyone at the club was looking forward to a brighter, more successful future.

 The Kassam Stadium years...